Are you cruising to Ocho Rios or Falmouth, Jamaica?

 How Much: $15US per adult and $10US for kids ages 12 and under, plus a tip for your guide.
 Our admission was included in the tour we arranged with Pat Bailey.
 Blue Hole with a driver from Falmouth starts at about $55US per adult.
 Please visit the website or contact Pat Bailey at [email protected] for current pricing.

 How Long: About 2 hours.
 We were at Blue Hole for 1-2 hours and our time was limited by our cruise ship and tour itinerary.
 If you want a more leisurely experience at Blue Hole, consider making it your only activity of the day, visiting later in the afternoon after most cruise ship passengers are gone, or visit on a day when there are no cruise ships at Ocho Rios or Falmouth.

 Amenities: restrooms, snacks, complimentary life jacket loans, parking

 Planning a cruise?
 We are proud to partner with Get Away Today Vacations for family cruises.
 Get Away Today is a family-owned company with 25 years of cruise travel experience and a commitment to customer service.
 You’ll never pay booking or agency fees for a cruise at Get Away Today.

 When you call to book your cruise, tell your Get Away Today agent that Tips for Family Trips sent you.
 They’ll add $25 shipboard credit to your account!

 Do you need travel insurance?
-It’s nearly impossible to get a refund for a cruise if you have to cancel at the last minute.
+It's nearly impossible to get a refund for a cruise if you have to cancel at the last minute.
 I recommend travel insurance for cruises and other expensive vacations that would be difficult to refund or reschedule.
-Click the links to check rates at RoamRight and Allianz.
+There are several good options, but I use RoamRight.
 Learn more about all the things cruise insurance covers in my post What Does Travel Insurance Cover?